xvictoriajordan/Crafting_DH/Week 3/2019-05-27-week-3-fail-log.md

 * After downloading all the file for Ian Milligan's exercise, my brower froze, and then restarted.
 I did not get a chance to save my history for that part.
 I decided to delete the files for that exercise so I could redo it and save my steps.
 DHBox wouldn't let me delete the whole file, a few folders remained.
 So I left them and re-did the exercise.
 * Trying to complete exercise 3, so far I've had no luck on it being able to open correctly in Firefox.
 I am still trying to go through and make sure all my code is correct.
+* After starting fresh and re-doing all the code (I was getting too mixed up and decided a fresh start would be better) I finally did it!
+[This annotation](https://hyp.is/RBLjsmEnEeipk4f1oHw-Gw/workbook.craftingdigitalhistory.ca/module-2/Exercises/) describes this moment very well!